Guma, Nigeria

 Guma is a Local Government Area of Benue State, North Central Nigeria.
 Its headquarters are in the town of Gbajimba.

 It has an area of 2,882 km^{2} and a population of 191,599 at the 2006 census.

 The postal code of the area is 970.

+History

+The Guma Local Government Area was established by the Makurdi Local Government in May 1989.

 The newly elected governor of Benue State in the April 11th, 2015 governorship election, Chief Dr. Samuel Ortom hails from Guma.